ibm-cloud-docs/cloud-logs/template-migration-la-platform.md

 - [ ] Generate the IAM report to identify the access groups, service IDs, users, and trusted profiles that have permissions configured on the instance that you are migrating.

+    - [ ] You must manually migrate the IAM permissions.

+    - [ ] For API keys (service ID / user ID) you need to recreate them and modify the applications that use it so they include permissions to work with the new services and resources.

 - [ ] If you have parsing rules configured in the Log Analysis instance, you must manually recreate them in Cloud Logs.
 (In Cloud Logs, you must use Regex to parse the data.)

 - [ ] Modify any runbooks for DevOps